Crown Colony of Eastern Agency Scheme: Development

 The plan began to undergo consideration and discussion secretly among the colonial administration of Assam.
-Prominent actors include the two governors of Assam, Robert Neil Reid, Andrew Clow, and their respective advisors James Phillip Mills and Phillip F Adams.
+Prominent actors include the two governors of Assam, Robert Neil Reid, Andrew Clow, and their respective advisors James Philip Mills and Phillip F. Adams.
 The purpose in their proposed plans were for the preservation of culture, languages and traditions and encourage self-administration of their villages.

 Robert Reid produced the first formal proposal for the Crown Colony Scheme in 1941.
 Reid outlined the strategic importance of the northeast frontier with Tibet, China, Burma and Japan In his note, A Note on the Future of the Present Excluded, Partially Excluded and Tribal Areas of Assam, Reid drew from the developments of Parry and Hutton and described the Indo-Burmese border as "artificial as it was imperceptible".
 Reid expanded the scope of the territory to extend North East Frontier Agency and Chittagong Hill Tracts while also encouraging absorption of Burmese hill territories such as the Chin Hills and northern Shan States.
 The Kingdom of Manipur was also considered.
 Reid's estimation placed the proposed colony scheme at a population of 2.5 million.
 Reid argued it was feasible to carry out as the advisors of villages mete disputes and villages are generally self-sufficient and organise projects via collective unpaid labour.

 The plan would draw funds from the imperial sources.
 It was also considerate of Burmese tribes to man the administrative institutions such as local army and police with Karens, Shans and Kachins.
-Reid's plan was forwarded to Lord Linlithgow and L.S.
-Amery, the Secretary of State for India.
+Reid's plan was forwarded to Lord Linlithgow and L. S. Amery the Secretary of State for India.
 Amery stated his view that, considering the creation of the state of Pakistan, there will be two Muslim areas, Hindu India and an important primitive hill tribe area.

-It is argued that Amery's support for the Crown Colony Scheme centred around reserving excluded areas to the British Government similar to hi attempts to keep the Indian Princely States out of the Indian Government's future.
+It is argued that Amery's support for the Crown Colony Scheme centred around reserving excluded areas to the British Government similar to his attempts to keep the Indian Princely States out of the Indian Government's future.

 Amery provided a copy of the plan to Professor Reginald Coupland, who published it in his third and final volume on the constitutional problem in India.
 Coupland stated in his work that the tribal areas were a "mongoloid block" that belonged neither to India or Burma.
 It would have been practical for defense purposes to cooperate with India and Burma with the British for the scheme to work.
 This thus gave the scheme the name the "Coupland plan" or "Coupland Crown Colony Scheme".
-Reid's successor, Andrew Clow, worked with James P Mills to update the plan and adjust it accordingly.
-Mills quoted the examples of Bechuanaland and Swaziland in Africa to protect inhabitants from exploitation and further progress.
+Reid's successor, Andrew Clow, worked with J. P. Mills to update the plan and adjust it accordingly.
+Mills quoted the examples of Bechuanaland Protectorate and Swaziland in Africa to protect inhabitants from exploitation and further progress.
 However, during the discussion of the scheme, disagreements arose regarding whether the Burmese and Indian tribes should be fused into one administrative entity.